mattrude/pgpkeyserver/doc/building-server-ubuntu-14_04.md

 ---
 layout: default
-title: Building a PGP SKS Keyserver
+title: Building a PGP SKS Keyserver on Ubuntu 14.04 LTS
-permalink: /guides/building-server/
+permalink: /guides/building-server/ubuntu-14/
 ---

 <div class="alert alert-warning">
-  <strong>Notice!</strong> This page is written with Ubuntu 16.04 LTS in mind, please see the <a href='/guides/building-server/ubuntu-14/'>Ubuntu 14.04 LTS</a> version of this document.
+  <strong>Notice!</strong> This page is written with Ubuntu 14.04 LTS in mind, please see the <a href='/guides/building-server/'>Ubuntu 16.04 LTS</a> version of this document.
 </div>

 A Key Server is used to distribute [PGP/GPG](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys between different users.
 One of the most popular key servers for use with pgp/gpg is the [sks keyserver](https://bitbucket.org/skskeyserver/sks-keyserver).
-This document will walk you through downloading, installing, and setting up a sks keyserver on [Ubuntu](http://www.ubuntu.com/) 16.04 LTS.
+This document will walk you through downloading, installing, and setting up a sks keyserver on [Ubuntu](http://www.ubuntu.com/) 14.04 LTS.

 ## Building your own PGP SKS Server
 Building a [SKS](https://bitbucket.org/skskeyserver/sks-keyserver) server is a pretty straight forward project if you are use to running servers.